Nothing To Hide

-In an effort to minimize overconsumption, ESSEN is about versatile dressing so you can minimize what’s in your wardrobe.
+In an effort to minimise overconsumption, ESSEN is about versatile dressing so you can minimise what’s in your wardrobe.
 We offer a permanent collection of no-compromise pieces: timeless classics that are reimagined in new ways that feel chic without any effort.
 We know you care about the impact of your shoes, so we focus on using better materials to make our shoes environmentally conscious.

 THE ELEPHANT IN THE ROOM